Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Experiments

 \subsection{Multi-Robot Flocking}

-This experiment considers the robot swarm control over the communication graph.
+This experiment considers the problem of robot swarm control over communication graph.
 The goal is to learn a decentralized controller that coordinates the robots to move together and avoid collision.
-The network has $n = 50$ robots with initial velocities sampled randomly in $[-3m/s, 3m/s]^2$, and robot $i$ can communicate with robot $j$ if they are within a communication radius of $r = 1.5m$.
-The communication graph is $\ccalG = (\ccalV, \ccalE)$ with the node set $\ccalV$ as the robots and the edge set $\ccalE$ as available communication links, and the graph signal $\bbx$ is the relevant features of robot positions and velocities.
+The network has $n = 50$ robots with initial velocities sampled randomly in $[-3m/s, 3m/s]^2$, and robot $i$ can communicate with robot $j$ if they are within a communication radius $r = 1.5m$.
+The communication graph is $\ccalG = (\ccalV, \ccalE)$ with the node set $\ccalV$ as the robots and the edge set $\ccalE$ as available communication links, and the graph signal $\bbx$ is the relevant feature of robot position and velocity.
 We use imitation learning to train the AirGNN by mimicing the optimal centralized controller \cite{tolstaya2020learning}.
-The dataset consists of $450$ trajectories of $100$ time steps, which are split into $400$ trajectories for training, $25$ for validation, and $25$ for testing.
+The dataset consists of $450$ trajectories of $100$ time steps, which are split into $400$ for training, $25$ for validation, and $25$ for testing.
 We consider a single-layer AirGNN with $32$ filters of order $5$ and the hyperbolic tangent nonlinearity.
 The learning rate is $5 \times 10^{-4}$ and the batch-size is $20$.
-We measure the performance with the variance of robot velocities for a trajectory, which quantifies how far from the consensus the robots are.
+We measure the performance with the variance of robot velocities for a trajectory, which quantifies how far from the consensus the robots are, and a lower value represents a better performance.

-Fig. \ref{subfigc} compares the performance of the AirGNN with two baselines in different channel conditions.
-The AirGNN performs comparably to the GNN without fading and noise with slight degradation.
+\textbf{Channel condition.} Figs. \ref{subfig:flockingSigma}-\ref{subfig:flockingSNR} compare the performance of the AirGNNs with baselines in different channel conditions, i.e., different scale parameters $\beta$ in Fig. \ref{subfig:flockingSigma} and different SNRs in Fig. \ref{subfig:flockingSNR}.
+The GNN without fading and noise performs best following our intuition since it assumes ideal communication links.
+The AirGNNs exhibit a comparable performance with slight degradation.
 This is because the information loss induced by channel impairments leads to inevitable errors, which cannot be resolved completely by training.
-The AirGNN exhibits a better performance compared to the GNN with fading and noise, which is particularly significant for small or large values of $\delta$, i.e., worse channel conditions.
-We attribute this behavior to the robustness of the AirGNN to fading effects because it accounts for communication channels during training.
+The AirGNN without CSI consistently outperforms the GNN with fading and noise, and this improved performance is more visible for worse channel conditions (e.g., large scale parameters and small SNRs).
+We again attribute this behavior to the robustness of the AirGNN to channel effects because it accounts for communication channels during training.
+The AirGNN with CSI achieves a lower velocity variance than the GNN with fading and noise in most cases, but performs worse in communication scenarios with small $\beta$.
+This can be explained by the inappropriate selection of the power cut-off threshold $\gamma$.
+That is, $\gamma = 0.5$ is too large for communication channels with small $\beta$, which leads to a high link outage probability and performance degradation.